 Reselling businesses buy or otherwise acquire new or used goods and then resell them at a profit.
 You can avoid the cost of purchasing products altogether by parlaying your existing belongings into a virtual store.

 Look around the house for textbooks, garments, accessories or antiques you are willing to sell.
 If you have a small budget, venture to garage sales or consignment stores to buy used goods at bargain-basement rates.
 Then, sell them back on eBay or at local thrift shops or garage sales to make a profit.
 If you start seeing success, you can eventually operate a full-blown virtual or physical store.

 Want to turn your car or home into a money maker?
 Sharing platforms are one of the first places to look when starting a business with no money.
 Ride-sharing platforms such as Lyft or Uber let you leverage one of the most valuable sources of capital you own—your car—into a taxi service.

-Similarly, the Airbnb marketplace allows you to put your current lodgings to work as real estate venture.
-You get the benefits of owning a physical inn without the significant startup and maintenance costs.
+Similarly, the Airbnb marketplace allows you to put your current lodgings to work as a real estate venture.
+You get the benefits of owning a physical inn without significant startup and maintenance costs.